Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 You can perform the following actions on the list of associations:

-1. **Delete** -- removes the selected association to the other artifact.
+1. **Delete**: removes the selected association to the other artifact.
 This will only delete the association, not the linked artifact itself.
+Not all associations can be removed in this way because they are managed by the application (for example, the association between a commit with artifact tokens in it and those artifacts)
-2. **Refresh** -- updates the list of associations from the server, useful if other people are adding associations to this requirement at the same time.
+2. **Refresh**: updates the list of associations from the server, useful if other people are adding associations to this requirement at the same time.
-3. **Filter / Apply Filter** -- Applies the entries in the filter boxes to the list of associations
+3. **Filter / Apply Filter**: Applies the entries in the filter boxes to the list of associations
-4. **Clear Filters** -- Clears the current filter, so that all associations for the current requirement are shown.
+4. **Clear Filters**: Clears the current filter, so that all associations for the current requirement are shown.
-5. **Edit** -- Clicking the "***Edit***" button to the right of the associations allows you to edit the association type and comment fields inline directly on this screen.
+5. **Edit**: Clicking the "***Edit***" button to the right of the associations allows you to edit the association type and comment fields inline directly on this screen.

 To create a new association, click the "***Add***" button to display the add association panel (below is an example from requirements):